giaat/learn-angular-node/README.md

 If you want to debug your API you can use [Postman](https://www.getpostman.com/) which is available as Chrome app or Mac App.
 Prefer testing in your terminal?
 Check out [curl](https://curl.haxx.se/).

 You can find some help in [Hapi's routing tutorial](http://hapijs.com/tutorials/routing) and in [Hapi's API](http://hapijs.com/api).

+Have finished section 1?
+If you do, remember to tag it before you go on to the next section.
+Please, refer to [Instructions](##instructions) if you forgot.